Find the best vegan food in this vegan Venice dining and restaurant guide.

 Need more travel in your life?
 In this special free bonus content, we reveal our top tips and personal advice to living a life of travel.

 Sometimes restaurants, gelaterias, and cafes make it even easier for the vegans in the crowd by adding signs featuring a little “V” in front of certain items, whether it’s sticking out of the gelato or on the menu.
 Veganism is growing worldwide, and Italy isn’t immune from this compassionate phenomenon.
 So, please don’t worry if you’re traveling to Italy as a vegan.
 It’s one of the easiest places to maintain your vegan diet abroad.

 Dorsoduro was the district where we stayed at an apartment for three nights.
 There are many reasons to stay in Dorsoduro over any other neighborhood in Venice.
 Thankfully, we found some vegan food there without any difficulty.
 I’m pleased to add some options for Dorsoduro to this Venice food guide for vegans.

 OKE Pizzeria e Ristorante

-From the menu (and the website), we could tell immediately that they cared greatly about their food and their customers.
-Oke Pizzeria is committed to using organic and locally grown ingredients wherever possible.
+From the menu, we could tell that they cared greatly about their food and their customers.
+OKE Pizzeria is committed to using organic and locally grown ingredients wherever possible.
 They also take food allergies very seriously, including those to gluten and dairy.
-When we ordered our pizza and made sure there was no dairy on them, they completely understood this request right away.
+When we ordered our pizza and asked for no dairy, they understood this request right away.
 Justin and I ordered pizza marinara with additional vegetables on top.
 Oke Pizzeria has an awesome patio right on the water, so it was the perfect place to have our first dinner in Venice.

 They also do takeout orders.
 On another day, we picked up some pizza and ate it on our apartment’s balcony.
 This time, we ordered a vegetable pizza without the cheese, and it was so yummy.